Stacktical/stacktical.github.io/_posts/2019-09-21-ipfs-server-google-cloud-platform.md

 * The complete setup of a Cloud instance to run our IPFS node
 * How to make your node securely available for your (D)app
-* Some example of adding and accessing the data in your shiny IPFS Node

 ## IPFS Server setup